2:00 p.m. – Registration opens

 One-on-One Pitch Sessions (Exclusive benefit for A&E Program registrants ONLY.)

 Three-minute pitch sessions with agents and editors

 Drop in and Ask the Experts (no additional fee; no registration needed)

-Informal roundtables with: Bruce Robert Coffin (police procedure/criminal investigation), Katherine Fast (handwriting analysis), Alexia Gordon (medical, military, whiskey), Chris Knopf (small press/publishing), and Alan D. McWhirter (criminal defense/courtroom)
+Informal roundtables with: Bruce Robert Coffin (police procedure/criminal investigation), Katherine Fast (handwriting analysis), Alexia Gordon (medical, military, whiskey), Chris Knopf (small press/publishing), Alan D. McWhirter (criminal defense/courtroom), and Edwin Hill (publishing).

 6:00 – 6:30 Cocktail Party

 6:30 – 9:30 Banquet & Awards ($60 per person; registration required.
 The banquet frequently sells out.)

 Everyone’s a VIP at our second Red Carpet Awards Night Buffet Banquet, a tradition for our beloved New England Crime Bake!